Goodwill (accounting): Amortization and adjustments to carrying value

 Goodwill is no longer amortized under U.S. GAAP (FAS 142).
 FAS 142 was issued in June 2001.
-Companies objected to the removal of the option to use pooling-of-interests, so amortization was removed by Financial Accounting Standards Board as a concession.
+Companies objected to the removal of the option to use pooling-of-interests, so the Financial Accounting Standards Board removed amortization as a concession.
 As of 2005-01-01, it is also forbidden under International Financial Reporting Standards.
 Goodwill can now only be impaired under these GAAP standards.

-Instead of deducting the value of goodwill annually over a period of maximal 40 years, companies are now required to determine the fair value of the reporting units, using present value of future cash flow, and compare it to their carrying value (book value of assets plus goodwill minus liabilities.)
-If the fair value is less than carrying value (impaired), the goodwill value needs to be reduced so the carrying value is equal to the fair value.
-The impairment loss is reported as a separate line item on the income statement, and new adjusted value of goodwill is reported in the balance sheet.
+Instead of deducting the value of goodwill annually over a period of a maximum of 40 years, companies are now required to determine the fair value of the reporting units, using the present value of future cash flow, and compare it to their carrying value (book value of assets plus goodwill minus liabilities) If the fair value is less than carrying value (impaired), the goodwill value needs to be reduced.
+Hence, the carrying value equals the fair value.
+The impairment loss is reported as a separate line item on the income statement, and the new adjusted value of goodwill is reported in the balance sheet.

 Controversy

 When the business is threatened with insolvency, investors will deduct the goodwill from any calculation of residual equity because it has no resale value.

-The accounting treatment for goodwill remains controversial within both the accounting and financial industries because it is fundamentally a workaround employed by accountants to compensate for the fact that businesses when purchased are valued based on estimates of future cash flows and prices negotiated by the buyer and seller, and not on the fair value of assets and liabilities to be transferred by the seller.
-This creates a mismatch between the reported assets and net incomes of companies that have grown without purchasing other companies, and those that have.
+The accounting treatment for goodwill remains controversial within both the accounting and financial industries because it is fundamentally a workaround employed by accountants to compensate for the fact that businesses, when purchased, are valued based on estimates of future cash flows and prices negotiated by the buyer and seller, and not on the fair value of assets and liabilities to be transferred by the seller.
+This creates a mismatch between the reported assets and net incomes of companies that have grown without purchasing other companies and those that have.

-While companies will follow the rules prescribed by the Accounting Standards Boards, there is not a fundamentally correct way to deal with this mismatch under the current financial reporting framework.
-Therefore, the accounting for goodwill will be rules based, and those rules have changed, and can be expected to continue to change, periodically along with the changes in the members of the Accounting Standards Boards.
-The current rules governing the accounting treatment of goodwill are highly subjective and can result in very high costs, but have limited value to investors.
+While companies will follow the rules prescribed by the Accounting Standards Board, there is no fundamentally correct way to deal with this mismatch under the current financial reporting framework.
+Therefore, the accounting for goodwill will be rules-based; those rules have changed and can be expected to continue to change periodically, along with changes in the members of the Accounting Standards Board.
+The current rules governing the accounting treatment of goodwill are highly subjective, can result in very high costs, and have limited value to investors.